Make the right choices

 Before an outfit is bought, read the care label carefully and decide if the garment’s washing requirements will suit your lifestyle.
 For example, if it requires dry-cleaning, will your budget be able to cater for this additional expense or if it requires hand washing, will there be sufficient time?

-Choose the right machine with energy star rating in order to prolong the life of clothing as well as to ensure energy efficiency.
+Choose the right machine with energy rating in order to prolong the life of clothing as well as to ensure energy efficiency.
 When purchasing a washing machine select a machine which has special fabric features.
 The Samsung Eco Bubble Front Loader features a Diamond Drum that protects clothes by delicately moving it along the unique designed drum line.
 Also the smaller water exit holes prevent the fabrics from getting trapped and consequently being damaged.

 Take a few preventative steps before the machine is loaded